VisionCrizzal/MSI-Bravo-15-B7ED/README.md

 13.Repaste the thermal paste,find a laptop stand or laptop cooling pad (Recommend)

-Note: For step 2,3,4,8 if you reinstall or update (just in case), you have to repeat the all the step again.
+Note: For step 2,3,4,8 if you reinstall or update AMD driver (just in case), you have to repeat the all the step again.

 Will update more soon.